-ABOVE AND BEYOND (not required)
+ABOVE AND BEYOND (not required and unassessed-for fun)

-- Read Parable of the Talents, the sequel to Parable of the Sower (this can sometimes be purchased in a box set.
-Talents might also be a good option as an audio book). - Read Cormac McCarthy's The Road in addition to watching it.
-How is the book different from the movie? - Read Aldous Huxley's Brave New World and consider how Huxley's exploration of the future differs from Butler's.
-Consider land, religion, power, and human identity.
+- Read and watch Cormac McCarthy's The Road.
+How is the book different from the movie? - Read Aldous Huxley's Brave New World and consider how Huxley's dystopian exploration of the future aligns with or diverges from what Quinn suggests humans must do to survive and thrive.

-Your writing assignment about your books is due on August 22 and can be found in our Google Classroom.
+Your writing assignment is due on August 21 and can be found in our Google Classroom.